layouts-css/tailwindcss-plugin/README.md

   (left, center, or right)
 - **vertical-alignment**: of child elements in the parent container<br/>
   (top, middle, bottom)
-- **axis**: x or y the child elments are layed out along.
+- **axis**: x or y the child elements are layed out along.

 #### Grid (x & y)

 - **horizontal-alignment**: of child elements within the cells of the grid<br/>
   (left, center, or right)
-- **vertical-alignmen**t: of child elements within the cells of the grid<br/>
+- **vertical-alignment**: of child elements within the cells of the grid<br/>
   (top, middle, bottom)

 ### 🚧 Responsive-Multi-Panel Layout Classes

 _Coming soon_
-Responsisve-mulit-panel layout classes describe the behaviours commonly seen on websites across the web and how they behave across the different form factors.
+Responsive-multi-panel layout classes describe the behaviours commonly seen on websites across the web and how they behave across the different form factors.

 - headers & navigation
 - content, columns and side bars